 The marker reads:

-“HOT TAMALES AND THE BLUES – In his 1936 recording “They’re Red Hot,” bluesman Robert Johnson employed the immagery of a female vendor to describe a woman.
+“HOT TAMALES AND THE BLUES – In his 1936 recording “They’re Red Hot,” bluesman Robert Johnson employed the imagery of a female vendor to describe a woman.
 Made of corn meal and meat, the tamale was a staple in the diet of Mexican migrant laborers in the Delta and became a popular item in local cuisine.
 Some historians maintain that U.S. soldiers brought tamale recipes home with them from the Mexican-American War (1846-1848) or that tamales date back to indigenous American Indian cultures.”

 - They’re Red Hot by Robert Johnson, Complete Robert Johnson (Centennial Collection) (1936)